-Asia Society of Oklahoma (ASO) was founded in 1985 to support the Southeast Asian cultures of immigrants to the United States of America and Oklahomans of Southeast Asian heritage.
+Asia Society of Oklahoma was organized in the spring of 1985 immediately following a successful Asian Pacific Heritage Week by the Asian Pacific Islanders of Tinker Air Force Base.
 ASO welcomes people of various backgrounds and heritages in support of the ASO mission:

 At the organization meeting, K.C.
 Mui, Ph.D. was elected Chairman, Walter Charles Moore, J.D., Vice President, Pamela Johnson as secretary, and Cu Nguyen as treasurer.
 In 2001, Based on Hossein Sarjeh-Payma, Ph.D. recommendation, the Board of Directors approved to expand its goals and change the name to Asia Society of Oklahoma, Inc. in order to comply with tax exemption under Section 501(c)(3).